 The weaker sections of our society are the socially backward/ minority communities at national level or the people belonging to economically low income group.
 Normally, such people may not easily get timely and adequate credit without the priority credit dispensation of RBI.
 As per RBI’s priority sector approved plan, Banks have to achieve weaker section target of 10 percent of ANBC (Adjusted Net Banking Credit) or Credit Equivalent Amount of Off-Balance Sheet Exposure, whichever is higher.
-The employment incentive loans to the following type of borrowers are considered as Weaker Section category under priority sector advance.

 Small and marginal farmers: As per RBI definition, a farmer cultivating more than 1 hectare up to 2 hectares(5 Acres) and a farmer who is cultivating agriculture land up to 1 hectare (2.5 Acres) are respectively called Small and marginal farmers.
 For the purpose of priority sector advance that includes landless agriculture labourers, tenant farmers or a lessee and share croppers whose share of land holding is within the above limits.
 The loan granted to a farmer for investment up to Rs.50000/- for allied activities irrespective of size of the land holding is considered as advances to small and marginal farmer under weaker section.